March 9, 2023

 The WHOIS lookup will help you verify that the domain is owned by a legitimate buyer and not a hacker.
 After that, the next step of the domain name due diligence is to check how the domain was utilized in the past.
 What type of website was it used for?
 Is it something that could have gotten it into a blacklist?

 A good website to check a domain’s history and utilization is the Wayback Machine.
 This is a digital archive that lets you see how the website for any domain looked in the past.
 The idea is to ensure that the domain was used for appropriate activities.
-If it was used for nefarious things like unregulated gambling, scams, or data theft, it’s a signal to stay clear because the domain may have been blacklisted by search engines and email providers.

 Potential Trademark Issues

 Ensure that the domain name you want to use is not similar to an established trademark because this can lead to infringement lawsuits and a possible court order to hand over the domain.
-There was a popular case of an entrepreneur called Mike Rowe who registered the “MikeRoweSoft.com” domain for his software company.
-Microsoft, the well-known software company, filed a lawsuit alleging trademark infringement and Mike Rowe had to hand over ownership of the domain in exchange for an Xbox and some certification training.
+There was a popular case of an entrepreneur called Mike Rowe, who registered the “MikeRoweSoft.com” domain for his software company.
+Microsoft, the well-known software company, filed a lawsuit alleging trademark infringement, and Mike Rowe had to hand over ownership of the domain in exchange for an Xbox and some certification training.

-If the domain name you want to buy is similar to an established trademark, then it’s best to avoid it and go for something else.
+If the domain name you want to buy is similar to an established trademark, it’s best to avoid it and go for something else.

 Search Value

 Another important part of the due diligence checklist is to see how the domain name performs on search engines.
 If you can’t find valid results when you input the domain name of a search engine, it’s a signal that it may have been blacklisted due to past activity.
-Check if there are backlinks from nefarious sites pointing to the domain because it represents another red flag.
+Check if there are backlinks from nefarious sites pointing to the domain because that represents another red flag.

 It’s also important to see if a domain has been marked by email blacklists.
 If so, emails from that domain will likely end up in the recipient’s spam folder instead of the main inbox.
 Popular email blacklists include SpamhausBarracuda, and Proofpoint, and most of them let you run a simple scan to see if a domain is part of the list.